+Warm start position:

-"Warm Start" position: Choke shutter is open throttle trigger is in starting-throttle position.
+Choke shutter is open - throttle trigger is in starting-throttle position.

-If you leave the Master Control lever in the "Cold Start" position, the combustion chamber will flood and stall the engine.

-The Master Control lever must be in "Warm Start" position (2) to start a warm engine.
+If you leave the Master Control lever in the cold start position, the combustion chamber will flood and stall the engine.
+The Master Control lever must be in warm start position (2) to start a warm engine.
 Also select this position if engine has been running but is still cold.

-The Master Control lever should not be forced to "Run" position (3) - it will move to "Run" as soon as the throttle trigger is activated.
-In the "Warm Start" position, continue cranking after engine begins to fire.
-As soon as the engine runs, immediately blip the throttle trigger so that the Master Control lever moves to "Run" - idling position - normal operating position (3).
+The Master Control lever should not be forced to Run position (3) - it will move to the Run position as soon as the throttle trigger is activated.

+In the warm start position, continue cranking after engine begins to fire.
+As soon as the engine runs, immediately blip the throttle trigger so that the Master Control lever moves to Run - this is the idling or normal operating position (3).
-To shut down the engine:

-Move the Master Control lever upward to "STOP" position (4):

-The stop contact should engage the contact spring - this cuts off the ignition system.
+To turn off the engine: Move the Master Control lever upward to STOP position (4): The stop contact should engage the contact spring - this cuts out the ignition system.